nus-cs2113-AY2122S1/tp/docs/UserGuide.md

     - Quits TermiNUS

 You can also run the following to quickly do certain tasks:
-> notes add Water “Drinking more water will make me hydrated”
+> note add Water “Drinking more water will make me hydrated”
 > schedule view

 Running `help [command]` will print the help for the specific workspace.